Dromedda/LeetOdin/README.md

 # Leet Code in Odin Lang

-## To run
+To run:
 cd into the directory, and use

 ```
   odin build . && LeetOdin.bin
 ```